 What is Silicone Rubber

 Silicone rubber is a synthetic rubber made from a combination of carbon and silicone.
 It can adapt to a wide range of environments.
-With a unique combination of strength and flexibility, and resistance to cold, heat, and UV radiation, this polymer can withstand harsh conditions easily.
+With a unique combination of strength flexibility and resistance to cold, heat, and UV radiation, this polymer can withstand harsh conditions easily.

 Properties of Silicone Rubber

 Its chemical structure — silicon atoms linked with oxygen — sets it apart from other polymers.
 You get a material that is both reactive and stable.
-You can formulate it to be pliable and soft, or rigid and hard, according to the application.
+According to the application, you can formulate it to be pliable and soft or rigid and hard.

 The polymer is versatile in terms of appearance, texture, and color.
 It can be opaque or transparent, matte or shiny.
 You can mold it into intricate designs and shapes with ease.
 Silicone rubber is certainly the polymer that can go the distance!